nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. Contains intuitive options and menu selections that is user friendly.
 4. Contains customizable backgrounds.
 5. Contains multiple task lists.
-6. Contains shortcuts to starred task, overdues and today's tasks.
+6. Contains shortcuts to starred tasks, overdues and today's tasks.
-7. Contains cloud syncing funtionality.
+7. Contains cloud syncing functionality.
 8. Supports multiple platforms such as windows, mac, android and ios.
 9. Supports automatic addition of recurring events.
 10. Supports setting of reminders and notifications.